This post may contain affiliate links, view our disclaimer for details.

 - Fast,

 This pastry tastes pretty much exactly as the name describes.
 They feel fancy, but at the same time, they’re super fast and easy to whip up.
+These danishes make for a perfect fall weekend treat alongside a cup of coffee or tea.

 Storage